Models for count data

 - \(\lambda^2+\lambda\)

-Another generalisation of Poisson, with features such as a power-law tail.
+Another generalization of Poisson, with a power-law-ish tail.

-No (convenient) closed form for the Pmf in the general case, but the Pgf is simple, so that’s something.
+No (convenient) closed form for the Pmf in the general case, so it can be tedious to use as a likelihood (in practice we approximate).
+The Pgf is simple, so that’s something.

 - Spelled